 Serge Gattesco

-Serge Gattesco is the Chair of Transformation and Innovation Committee and serves on the Finance and Audit Committee
+Serge Gattesco is the Chair of the Board.

 For the past 10+ years, Serge Gattesco served in various Executive roles for PwC Canada first as National Managing Partner for PwC Canada’s Audit and Assurance Group, and then as National Managing Partner of Strategy and Operations.
 He retired as a Partner from PwC as of January 1, 2020.